- 08008 20 20 80

 The macula is responsible for what we see straight in front of us, allowing us to see fine detail for activities such as reading and writing, as well as our ability to see colour.
 The condition is most common in people over 65.

-Vision can be severely affected if the cells of the macula are damaged and stop working – this is known as age-related macular degeneration (AMD).
+Vision can be severely affected if the cells of the macula are damaged and stop working.
 Symptoms include blurred vision or distortion, with straight lines appearing wavy and objects appearing to be an unusual size or shape.
 In more advanced cases, sufferers develop a blank patch or dark spot in the centre of their sight which makes reading, writing and recognising some objects difficult.

 Dry macular degeneration